OlivierLD/raspberry-coffee/C/README.md

 ## Some utilities...
-#### Not really JVM related, but usefull
+#### Not really JVM related (as you can guess by the 'C'...), but usefull

-### SatelliteFinder
+### SatelliteFinder, find your best geo-stationary satellite
 For Outernet, helps you to find the satellite to aim for, and where it is in the sky.

-The Raspberry Pi and the C.H.I.P. have a similar processors, what is compiled on the Raspberry PI runs on the C.H.I.P.
+The Raspberry PI and the C.H.I.P. have a similar processors, what is compiled on the Raspberry PI runs on the C.H.I.P.

 ##### From the Raspberry PI
 Compile the C code: